 Then, you should unclasp the necklace.
 You should unclasp the fasteners connecting the two ends of the necklace.
 Just keep in mind that, if you have multiple necklaces tangled together instead of one, undo the clasp or latch for each one.

 As a next step, you should spread out your necklace.
 Whether you have one tangled necklaces or multiple necklaces tangled together, you should lay them on your work surface, and gently spread them out.
 So, you can identify the tangled part easily.
 While doing that, you have to be careful not to pull your necklace very hard as you spread it on your workspace.
-You could end up tightening the knot or breaking the necklace.
+If you do it, it is highly possible to end up with tightening the knot or breaking the item.

 You can add a lubricant to the knot.
 The oil will allow the strands of the necklace in order to slide past each other more easily as you untangle the knot.
 Because of the fact that lubricating oils are safe to add to necklaces, and can be easily washed off from your necklaces.

 After adding oil, you can pull apart the knot with needles easily.
 Any fine needle such as a sewing needle, safety pin, or thumbtack will work for this untangling process.
-Poke the sharp tips of two needles into the center of the knot.
-While in the middle of the knot, gently pull the needles away from each other to open and loosen the knot.
-Once you get an opening in the knot, use the needles to pull apart each strand of the necklace within the knot.
+Insert the sharp ends of the two needles into the middle of the knot.
+With the sharp ends still in the middle of the knot, gently pull the needles apart to open the knot and loosen the knot.
+After making a hole in the knot, use these needles to separate each thread inside the necklace.

 As the last step, you have to clean your necklace.
 Once the necklace has been untangled, you can remove the oil by dunking the soiled portion of the necklace into a mixture of mild detergent and water.
 You can rinse off the necklace with clean water, and gently dry the necklace with a paper towel or a soft cloth.
 On the other hand, you can also use a store-bought jewelry cleaner in order to remove the oil on the necklace.
-Just be sure to rinse the necklace with clean water, and gently dry it.
+After the process, you need to be sure to rinse your item with clean water.
+Then, don’t forget to dry it gently.

 5. Taking Your Tangled Necklace to a Jeweler

 It is very likely that they will be able to do it free of charge and for more expensive pieces, this may be a preferable choice to make.
 Jewelers have a variety of specialized tools that are designed for untangling chains.
-Each piece is designed to be gentle enough on the material as to not damage it and will require a lot of patience to use.
-IF the jeweler finds there is no way in order to untangle the necklace without damage, they will remove the rings used to keep both ends of the necklace together which is known as jump rings.
+Each piece of jewelry is designed to be gentle enough.
+You need to be careful about not damage it.
+It requires a lot of patience to use.
+If the jeweler finds there is no way in order to untangle the necklace without damage, they will remove the rings used to keep both ends of the necklace together which is known as jump rings.
 Once they have been clipped, the chain should easily come apart and they will solder new jump rings onto the necklace.